nxp-imx/imx-smw/Documentations/user_guide/build_instructions.md

 > 📝 **Note**:
 > _DESTDIR_ is the path to the installation directory in which _`usr`_ folder is created or already present.
-Hence, project library `libsmw.so` is installed in _`[DESTDIR]/[CMAKE_INSTALL_PREFIX]/lib`_ (i.e. _`[DESTDIR]/usr/lib`_ by default).
+Hence, project libraries are is installed in _`[DESTDIR]/[CMAKE_INSTALL_PREFIX]/lib`_ (i.e. _`[DESTDIR]/usr/lib`_ by default).